 - Diesel fuel is not nearly as volatile as gasoline.

 - A properly operating propane generator produces much less carbon monoxide than a gasoline generator.
 Propane gas won’t degrade overtime like gasoline.
-Propane gas can’t be “spilled” like gasoline or diesel.
+You can’t spill propane gas.

 Physical size & weight